Impact of COVID-19

 According to the AMA report, “It is clear the COVID-19 pandemic continues to have a negative impact on physician practices, both in terms of decreased revenue and increased costs.
 While initial federal financial relief programs were helpful to practices that applied, it appears the road to recovery, particularly for smaller physician-owned practices, remains difficult, and more economic relief is needed.”

-The recent election results yet to be declared but this could give a new direction to Congress’ efforts to pass another stimulus package or more healthcare-related relief.
+The recent election results are yet to be declared but this could give a new direction to Congress’ efforts to pass another stimulus package or more healthcare-related relief.

 About Medical Billers and Coders